 - Plants have a calming effect when you take care of them

 Did you know ferns are the national emblem of New Zealand?

 The national emblem is on their passports, the New Zealand airline, and on the All Blacks rugby team.
 You can catch up on random fun fern facts on their own wiki page.

 A few years ago one of my sellers gave me a few of her houseplants.
 It was the middle of January so I kept them indoors and I was shocked at how well she grew sitting tableside in front of a window.
-If you follow me on Instagram you might see the occasional plant success story.

 I brought this geranium (I think this is a geranium) inside for the winter and she loved being indoors for the holidays.

 I added a little of my favorite decor staple too.

 Ferns have their own wiki page too!
 Please pin if you have a Pinterest page.

 Thank you for stopping by today!
 If you love the low-key mood of Everyday Edits please sign up for the Saturday newsletter- The Weekend Edit.
 It is an easy breezy four-minute read over a cup of coffee, water, or tea!
 You can sign up here for the free newsletter.